apoorvib/task-progress-tracker/README.md

 ## How to Use

 1. **Add a task**: Enter a task name in the input field and click "Add Task"
-2. **Track progress**: Click on a cell in the calendar grid to cycle through completion levels
+2. **Track progress**: Click on a cell in the calendar grid to cycle through completion levels:
+   - Level 0 (Gray): No progress
+   - Level 1 (Light Green): Low progress
+   - Level 2 (Medium Green): Medium progress
+   - Level 3 (Dark Green): High progress
+   - Level 4 (Darkest Green): Complete
 3. **Edit a task**: Click the edit button (✏️) next to a task name
 4. **Delete a task**: Click the delete button (🗑️) next to a task name
 5. **Navigate months**: Use the arrow buttons at the top to move between months
 6. **Filter tasks**: Use the "All Tasks" and "Single Task" buttons to change your view
 7. **Backup data**: Use the Export/Import buttons in the Data Management section

+## Task Management

+- Each task can be tracked daily with five different progress levels
+- Tasks display a mini-progress view showing your consistency over the last 7 days
+- The main grid provides a monthly view of all your progress
+- Click on any day in the grid to cycle through progress levels

 ## Data Storage